chelseamiller/snobservant/content/snob/2017/first.md

 Date: 2017-02-20
-Title: Test title
+Title: Welcome.
 Category: snobbery
 Slug: test-slug
 Summary: test summary

-This is a test
+Nobody is immune to being pointed and laughed at.